peppegiu/Simple-FAQ/README_template.md

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 -->

+[Resource 1](https://web.dev/learn/design/typography?hl=pt-br) - This helped me in fixing and finding the ideal size of characters limit in each line.

 ### Built with

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->